rdaud/mediabase-app/README.md

 # About Mediabase App

-Mediabase is a full stack web application fully developed by me while I worked at R/GA.
+Mediabase is a full stack web application created by the Experience Design team and fully developed by me when I worked at R/GA São Paulo.
 It's an internal tool meant to streamline the work process between Creative and Media departments.

 # Stack